SatiahTheophilusTugbe/SatiahTheophilusTugbe/README.md

 <h1>Hi, I'm Satiah Theophilus Tugbe, Snr!</h1>

-<b>A highly skilled and motivated Cybersecurity professional with extensive hands-on experience in security engineering and Security Operations Center (SOC) management.
-Seeking to leverage a deep understanding of cybersecurity principles and advanced technical skills to contribute to a dynamic team and fortify organization's defenses.</b>
+<b> Driven and detail-oriented Cybersecurity Professional with extensive expertise in threat detection, incident response, and vulnerability management.
+Adept at designing and implementing robust security measures, conducting in-depth risk assessments, and ensuring compliance with industry standards.
+Committed to leveraging technical acumen and analytical prowess to safeguard organizational assets, mitigate cyber risks, and foster a secure digital environment.
+Seeking to contribute to a forward-thinking organization by enhancing its cybersecurity framework and proactively defending against evolving cyber threats.</b>

 <h2>👨‍💻 Cybersecurity Projects:</h2>